 Hello,

-my name is Jan Mrázek, but nearly everyone calls me Honza.
-I am a programmer and maker from the Czech republic.
-I like it when my projects having solid theoretical foundations and my personal projects are usually a combination of hardware and software.
+my name is Jan Mrázek but nearly everyone calls me Honza.
+I am a programmer and maker from Czechia.

 In my free time, I get fascinated with electronics, engineering, and technology in general.
 I have built many electronic gadgets to ease and complicate my life or just to have fun.
-Many of these projects are poorly documented, however, I am gradually making it better – I founded a personal blog, where I write about my projects and gained experiences.
-Also many of my new project can be found on my GitHub and my YouTube channel.
+Many of these projects are poorly documented.
+However, I am gradually making it better — I founded a personal blog, where I write about my projects and gained experiences.
+Also, many of my new projects can be found on my GitHub, my Twitter, and my YouTube channel.

 I design and build robots with my friends from Robotika Brno.
 Our robot Aranka has won RoboticDay.
 We also try to spread and share our know-how at RoboCamps.
 For that we build several interesting pieces of hardware: RBControl, its successor RBCX and we also explored dirt cheap motor encoders.